prujith/prujith/README.md

 ## Hi there 👋

-Hello, I'm Prujith.
+I'm Prujith.
 Data Scientist and RPA developer with expertise in Generative AI, Prompt Engineering, LLM and SQL.

 - Model Building using scikit-learn.
 - Finetuning with LangChain.